 The NDWF Board consists of an Executive Director, Chair, Vice Chair, Secretary, Treasurer and 10 additional board members who head various committees.
 A volunteer workforce is also made up of NDWF Representatives from all facets of the dance world.

 THE MEANING OF NDWF

-While National Dance Week© has long been an annual observance in America, it has also been one of the dance community's best kept secrets.
-The American dance community is today more aware of the annual celebration but bringing it to the forefront of the public's attentions remains a challenge and major goal.
-With a Mission Statement to "heighten the awareness of Dance and its contributions to our culture", it is of the utmost importance that all dancers become involved and active in the programs and presentations held each year.
-Only through the concerted efforts of all will we ever reach our goal to bring Dance out of the background of the Arts in our nation.
-It will be through the dedicated work of all dancers that the American public will come to realize that dance can affect all aspects of life, that dance is a true global language and can impact all facets of living!
+With a Mission Statement to "heighten the awareness of Dance and its contributions to our culture,” our goal is to encourage as many people as possible to “celebrate dance and promote fun fitness.”
+It is of the utmost importance that all dancers become involved and active in the programs and presentations held each year.
+Only through the dedicated work and concerted efforts of all dancers, will we ever reach our goal, ensuring that the American public will come to realize that dance is a true global language and can impact all facets of living!

 National Dance Week is the perfect venue for the dancers, themselves, to educate the masses and, in turn, gain an enlightened and vastly enlarged audience for their performances.
 Through participation in and interaction with the National Dance Week Foundation will come improved understanding, appreciation and recognition of that which we love....The Dance.